Shopify Redirects Guide

 How to Create Redirects in Shopify

 Shopify makes it easy to create URL redirects through its built-in tools.
-There are two primary methods for setting up redirects in Shopify.
+Here are the primary methods for setting up redirects in Shopify.

 1. Go to the Shopify Admin: